Vlachogianni

 Vlachogianni (Βλαχογιάννι, [vlaxo'ʝani]) is a village and a community of the Elassona municipality, in Greece.
 Before the 2011 local government reform it was a part of the municipality of Potamia, of which it was a municipal district and the seat.
-The 2011 census recorded 895 inhabitants in the village.
 The community of Vlachogianni covers an area of 33.974 km2.

 History

 In the Ottoman tahrir defteri (number 101) of 1521, the settlement is recorded as a village with the name İvlahoyan.
 In 1531, Vlachogianni is mentioned in an Ottoman bey's will.
 In the end of the 16th century the main occupation of the people's residents was the cultivation of Cannabis sativa.
 In the beginning of the 19th century the village became a chiflik of Ali Pasha.

 In the early 1900s, Vlachogianni was being used as a winter residence by semi-nomadic Aromanians; they were Farsherots, and Pindeans from certain villages in the region of Grevena.
 Between 1913 and 1914, there were 268 Aromanians that were wintering in Vlachogianni, out of a total population of 689 residents.